geanu02/shopping-page/readme.md

 ## Driver Code

     - We will need a little bit of code to run on page load.
 We can do this simply by wriiting this code outside of our classes and functions.
-Thi code will add the loginUser method to the login/create user Button
+This code will add the loginUser method to the login/create user Button

 ​
 ### Tips:

 - With Typescript if you have an input field with the id of email you can retrieve information for it like so: `<HTMLInputElement>document.getElementById("email")).value`